 About George Nikolakopoulos

 George is acting Chair on Robotics and AI, a Professor on Robotics and Automation at the Department of Computer Science, Electrical and Space Engineering at Luleå University of Technology.
 His work is focusing in the area of Robotics, Control Applications and Cyberphysical Systems.
 His published scientific work includes more than 150 published International Journals and Conferences in the field.
-He has been Associate Editor and Reviewer of Several International Journals and Conferences, as well as a member of the ARTEMIS scientific Council in the European Commission.
+He has also been Associate Editor and Reviewer of Several International Journals and Conferences, as well as a member of the ARTEMIS scientific Council in the European Commission.

 The Award-winning Robotics team